ElaijaSanders/yaConverter/Installation.md

 # Installation for PHP / DevelNext

 1. Head to the "Downloads" and download your prefered version
-2. Move "yaConverter" folder to the root directory of your PHP / DevelNext project
+2. Unpack "yaConverter" folder from the .zip file to the root directory of your PHP / DevelNext project
 3. Open code file, where you want to use yaConverter

 If you use standard PHP: